 SQL Server Triggers are used to execute after or before an INSERT, DELETE, or an UPDATE operation on a table.
-You can use these SQL triggers on Views, or Tables to perform any of the above-specified activities.
+You can use these triggers on Views or Tables to perform any of the above-specified activities.
 Remember, you can associate a trigger to a single table only.

 Types of Triggers in SQL Server

-There are two types of Triggers in SQL Server, and they are AFTER TRIGGERS, and INSTEAD OF TRIGGERS.
+There are two types of Triggers in SQL Server, and they are AFTER and INSTEAD OF.

-The after/for triggers in SQL runs after an INSERT, DELETE, or an UPDATE on a table.
-It means, Before the trigger starts running, all the operations should execute, and the statement has to succeed in the constraint check as well.
+The after/for triggers run on a table after an INSERT, DELETE, or an UPDATE.
+It means, Before this stored procedure starts running, all the operations should execute, and the statement has to succeed in the constraint check as well.

-- AFTER INSERT TRIGGERS: This trigger will fire after the completion of Insert operation on the Employee table.
+- AFTER INSERT: It will fire after the completion of the Insert data operation on the Employee table.
 Once it completes inserting into the Employee table, it will start inserting into the audit table.
-Say, if it fails to insert into the Employee table, then it won’t insert into the Audit table.
+Say, if it fails to insert into the Employee, then it won’t insert into the Audit table.

-- AFTER UPDATE TRIGGERS: This SQL Server trigger will fire after the Update operation completed on the Employees table.
-Once it ends Updating the Employee table, it will start inserting/updating into the audit table.
-For instance, if it fails to update the Employees table, then it won’t insert into the Audit table.
+- AFTER UPDATE: This update trigger will fire after the Update operation is completed on the Employees table.
+Once it ends Updating the Employee, it will start inserting/updating into the audit table.
+For instance, if it fails to update the Employees table, then it won’t insert it into the Audit.

-- AFTER DELETE TRIGGERS: The After delete trigger will fire after the completion of Delete operation on the Employee table.
+- AFTER DELETE: The After delete will fire after completing the Delete statement operation on the Employee table.
 Once it completes deleting the records from the Employees, it will start inserting/deleting from the audit table.
-Say, if it fails to remove from the Employee table, then it won’t insert into the Audit table
+Say, if it fails to remove from the Employee, then it won’t insert into the Audit table.

 It means, Before the trigger starts running, it does not need any condition constraint check.
-So, this trigger will execute even the constraint check fails.
-It can further divide into
+So, this stored procedure will execute even if the constraint check fails.
+It can be further divided into

-- INSTEAD OF INSERT TRIGGERS: This instead of insert trigger will fire before the Insert operation on Employee table starts.
-Once it completes inserting into the Employee Audit table, it will begin to insert into the Employee table.
+- INSTEAD OF INSERT: Instead of insert trigger will fire before the Insert operation on the Employee table starts.
+Once it completes inserting into the Employee Audit table, it will begin to insert into the Employee.
 And if it fails for some reason, it won’t insert into the Employee table.

-- INSTEAD OF UPDATE TRIGGERS: This update trigger will fire before updating the records in the Employee table.
-Once it completes the trigger execution, it will start updating the records in the Employee table.
+- INSTEAD OF UPDATE: It will fire before updating the records in the Employee table.
+Once it completes the execution, it will start updating the records in the Employee.
 And if it fails, it won’t update the table.

-- INSTEAD OF DELETE TRIGGERS: This delete trigger will fire before deleting records from the Employee table starts.
-Once the trigger executed successfully, it will begin deleting records from the Employees table.
-And if it fails, it won’t remove any record from the Employee table.
+- INSTEAD OF DELETE: It will fire before deleting records from the Employee table starts.
+Once it executes successfully, it will begin deleting records from the Employees table.
+And if it fails, it won’t remove any record from the Employee.